What the heck is going on, you ask? Say hello to Tersus.

 IE8 is here.

 Windows Internet Explorer 8 is here.
 This is the first launch of IE that I’ve been excited about in a long time.
 Why?
 With full support for CSS 2.1, it’s now a standards-compliant browser.
 (It also supports CSS 3.0 in a limited capacity.)
-Sure, it’s now one more browser to account for, but if your site works properly in … Read the rest of this item
+Sure, it’s now one more browser to account for, but if your … Read the rest of this item

 This item was posted by Chris Harrison.